 The Watson College Advising Office, located on the second floor of the Engineering Building, provides basic advising services for students.
 No question or concern is unimportant, and seeking accurate information is a valuable part of your academic experience.

 The Watson College has a two-tiered advising structure, with faculty serving as the primary program advisers and the Watson Advising Office staff providing school and University-wide information and addressing various other advising and referral issues.

 Computer science freshmen are advised by their department's program coordinator in addition to being assigned to an individual faculty advisor in their program.

-Engineering freshmen connect with the Engineering Design Division (EDD) director along with additional EDD faculty during their first year in the Watson School.
+Engineering freshmen connect with the Engineering Design Division (EDD) director along with additional EDD faculty during their first year in Watson College.

 Upon official entry into their selected department of major, all rising sophomores, along with sophomore and junior transfer students, are assigned to a faculty advisor in their department.
 Additionally, each engineering department has an undergraduate director.